College Green plans refused by An Bord Pleanála amid bus and traffic concerns

 This was scheduled to run in January, but days before it was due to begin the hearing had to be postponed because of errors in a newspaper notice published by the council, on the board’s instruction, the previous November.

-The hearing was rescheduled for March, and did go ahead, but took three weeks instead of the scheduled three days.
+The hearing was rescheduled for March and went ahead, but it took three weeks instead of the scheduled three days.